 More often than not, a reluctance in answering a question in a clear, precise, and forward manner points to the answer being an unpleasant one.
 Sometimes a truthful answer may be dangerous to a campaign, a corporate strategy, or the pride of the person answering certain questions.
 People who fear the effects of an answer can begin to employ unobvious ways of getting around a requirement to provide that answer.

-Those who become skilled in sidestepping certain questions are difficult to get a grasp on.
+Those who become skilled in sidestepping certain questions and master avoiding answering them are difficult to get a grasp on.
 They, by all intents and purposes, become slippery in their social relations with other individuals.
 A master at sidestepping questions will leave you baffled – but only after they’ve already moved on from the matter at hand.
 As you learn to analyze the answers that they gave, you’ll begin to realize that they in fact said nothing of substance.
 They’d successfully make you believe that you received an answer to a question you posed, whilst shooting blanks your way.

 This article hopes to provide some pointers on how to deal with people who sidestep questions.
 It hopes to provide you with some guidance on how to get a solid grasp on slippery individuals in your day to day interactions.